dawnduan/imagenet-leaderboard/README.md

 ```
 ### 🌐 External URLs for Reproducibility

-To enhance reproducibility for non-arXiv papers (e.g., those from CVPR/ICCV/ECCV), we include an optional `url` column with the direct PDF link.
+To enhance reproducibility for non-arXiv papers (e.g., those from CVPR/ICCV/ECCV), we include an optional `link` column with the direct PDF link.
 For arXiv papers, this field is left blank (a canonical arXiv link can be constructed from the filename if needed).

 ---